powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **study-type**

 This property indicates the type of short-circuit study.
 It can be:
 - `SUB_TRANSIENT`: it is the first stage of the short circuit, right when the fault happens.
-In this case, it is the subtransient reactance of generators that is used.
+In this case, it is the sub-transient reactance of generators that is used.
 This reactance can either be stored in the network or calculated from the transient reactance of generators with a coefficient defined by the parameter `sub-transient-coefficient`.
 - `TRANSIENT`: the second stage of the short circuit, before the system stabilizes.
 The transient reactance of generators will be used.
 - `STEADY_STATE`: the last stage, once all transient effects are gone.

 The default value is `TRANSIENT`.
-The transient and subtransient reactances of the generators are stored in the [short-circuit generator extension.](../../grid/model/extensions.md#generator-short-circuit)
+The transient and sub-transient reactance of the generators are stored in the [short-circuit generator extension.](../../grid/model/extensions.md#generator-short-circuit)

 **sub-transient-coefficient**

-This property allows to define an optional coefficient, in case of a subtransient study, to apply to the transient reactance of generators to get the subtransient one:
+This property allows to define an optional coefficient, in case of a sub-transient study, to apply to the transient reactance of generators to get the sub-transient one:

 $$X''_d = c \times X'_d$$